 We present here a formalism for the calculation of the orbital magnetization in extended systems with broken TR symmetry, in the case of vanishing (or commensurate) macroscopic B field.
 This extends our previous work of Ref.
-7 to the multi-band case, essential for realistic calculations.
+7 to the multiband case, essential for realistic calculations.

 First, we consider the case of zero Chern invariant, where we provide an an analytic proof, based upon the Wannier representation.
-Our main result, Eq.
-(29), takes the form of a BZ integral of a gauge-invariant quantity, which can easily be computed using reciprocal-space discretization.
+Our main result (31) takes the form of a BZ integral of a gauge-invariant quantity, which can easily be computed using reciprocal-space discretization.
 We provide numerical tests for a two-dimensional model, where our discretized formula is checked against calculations performed for finite samples cut from the bulk, with "open" boundary conditions.
 Our numerical tests appear to confirm that indeed Eq.
-(29) is the correct expression for the orbital magnetization in a periodic system.
+(31) is the correct expression for the orbital magnetization in a periodic system.

 Second, we propose a heuristic extension of Eq.
-(29) to the case of non-zero Chern invariant, based on the observation that the integrand in Eq.
-(29) is gauge invariant, contrary to the analogous electrical case, where only the BZ integral is gauge-invariant, not the integrand.
-On the basis of general considerations (namely, invariance by translation of the energy zero), the minimal modification extending Eq.
-(29) to the nonzero-Chern-number case yields Eq.
-(44).
+(31) to the case of nonzero Chern invariant, based on the observation that the integrand in Eq.
+(31) is gauge invariant, contrary to the analogous electrical case, where only the BZ integral is gauge invariant, not the integrand.^{8,9} On the basis of general considerations (namely, invariance by translation of the energy zero), the minimal modification extending Eq.
+(31) to the nonzero-Chern-number case yields Eq.
+(46).
 Remarkably, Eq.
-(44) is essentially identical to a recent expression derived by Xiao et al. in the context of a semiclassical approximation.
-We check the validity of Eq.
-(44) on a two-dimensional model by means of numerical tests, comparing to finite size calculations as above.
-The agreement is excellent, thus providing strong support for our heuristic formula even though we cannot yet provide an analytic proof of it.
+(46) is essentially identical to a recent expression derived by Xiao et al.10 in the context of a semiclassical approximation.
+We check the full quantum-mechanical validity of Eq.
+(46) on a two-dimensional model by means of numerical tests, comparing to finite size calculations as above.
+The agreement is excellent, thus providing strong support for our formula, well beyond the semiclassical regime, even though we cannot yet provide an analytic proof of it.

-FIG. 8: Orbital magnetization of the Haldane model as a function of the chemical potential $\mu$ for $\phi = 0.7\pi$ .
+FIG. 8.
+Orbital magnetization of the Haldane model as a function of the chemical potential μ for $\phi = 0.7\pi$.
 The shaded areas correspond the position of the two bands.
 Open circles: extrapolation from finite-size samples.
-Solid line: discretized k-space formula, Eq.
-(46).
+Solid line: discretized k-space formula (48).

 Third, since our heuristic Eq.
-(44) is well-defined for a KS metal, we also check the validity of Eq.
-(44) using the same two-dimensional model as for the metallic case, this time allowing the chemical potential $\mu$ to be varied through the bands.
+(46) is well-defined for a KS metal, we also check the validity of Eq.
+(46) using the same two-dimensional model as for the metallic case, this time allowing the chemical potential μ to be varied through the bands.
 Once more the agreement is excellent, providing a numerical demonstration of the validity of Eq.
-(44).
+(46).